ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 Fusion as a Service (FusionaaS) is IBM's fully managed OpenShift platform delivered on-premises with cloud-like consumption and operational models.
 It allows you to self-service provision OpenShift clusters, deploy applications, and consume storage services with cloud-like elasticity and a pay-for-what-you-use model—all while maintaining data sovereignty in your own data center.
 {: shortdesc}

-This tutorial guides you through understanding FusionaaS capabilities, estimating costs, and getting started with your deployment.
-Estimated completion time: **10 minutes**.
+This topic guides you through understanding FusionaaS capabilities, estimating costs, and getting started with your deployment.

 ## What is Fusion as a Service?
 {: #what-is-fusionaas}